 The Flemish Ministry of Education awards scholarships to outstanding students for Master programmes in Flanders and Brussels.
-A Master Mind Scholarship includes a grant of € 8.200 + a tuition fee waiver per academic year.
-Master Mind Scholarship holders only pay an administrative enrolment fee.
-The grant is paid in instalments and covers accommodation costs, insurances and a significant amount of their living expenses.
+The Master Mind programme aims to promote Flemish higher education as a top study destination for international talent.
+The scholarship includes a grant of € 9600 + a tuition fee waiver per academic year.
 It is estimated that a total of 30 international students spread across the various universities in Flanders can benefit from the Master Mind Scholarships.
 Students cannot apply directly.
 Applications need to be submitted by the University of Antwerp.

 UAntwerp Master programmes that qualify for Master Mind scholarships